Smoking bans in private vehicles: Wildfires

 Cigarettes or cigarette litter thrown out of the window of cars moving through a vegetated area (particularly during the hot season) is one of the causes of wildfires or bushfires.
 A southern France firefighters' department statistic attributes 16% of local bushfires to cigarette litter thrown out of moving vehicles (and 13.8% to cigarette litter from pedestrians).

 Jurisdictions with a smoking ban in private vehicles

 Australia

 In the Australian Capital Territory, a smoking ban in cars with minors under the age of 16 has existed since May 2012.
-An on the spot fine of AUD $150 will be applicable for individuals or $750 for companies.
+An on the spot fine of AUD $150 is applicable for individuals or $750 for companies.
 Court fines may be higher.
 The ban includes cigarettes and personal vaporisers/e-cigarettes.

 In New South Wales a smoking ban in cars with minors under the age of 16 has existed since July 2009.
-There is an on the spot fine of AUD $250 for drivers or passengers, with a maximum fine of AUD $1,100 if unsuccessfully disputed/appealed.
+There is an on the spot fine of AUD $250 for drivers or passengers, with a maximum fine of AUD $1,100 if unsuccessfully disputed or appealed.
 An amendment added e-cigarettes on 1 December 2015.

 In the Northern Territory a smoking ban in cars with minors under the age of 16 has existed since December 2014, the last jurisdiction in Australia to do so.